rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 ~~~

 Because some platforms share an underlying system (and a lot of packages) with
-others, there are also some fallbacks:
+others, there are also some fallbacks.
+In the example above, the Ubuntu system

-- an Ubuntu system will use a `debian` entry if no `ubuntu` entry is present.
+will use the `debian` entries if there are no `ubuntu` entries.
+Additionally,
-  Moreover, most Debian derivatives will be detected as `debian` until a
+most Debian derivatives will attempt to install the `debian` packages even if
-  specific guessing logic is added to Autoproj for them.
+they have no specific detection logic for them.
+A RHEL system will use a
-- a RHEL system will use a `fedora` entry if no `rhel` entry is present
+`fedora` entry if no `rhel` entry is present

 Finally, the `default` entry allows to match "any version not explicitely
 listed".
 For instance, the following `default` entry would match any Ubuntu